Kaholo/Kaholo-plugin-github/README.md

 11. Not Active (Boolean) **Optional** - If specified, create the webhook in un-active mode.
 Github doesn't send requests to webhooks as long as they are not active.

 ## Method: List Connected Organizations
 List the organizations connected to the authenticated user.
+You can see more about listing organizations [here](https://docs.github.com/en/rest/reference/orgs).

 ### Parameters
 1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with.